For contact details and more information about services offered by this hospital, visit the National Health Services Directory.

 Mental health care:

 Mental health care differs from mental health-related care reported in AIHW Mental health services reports.
-A separation is classified as mental health-related if:
+A hospitalisation is classified as mental health-related if:

 A day is considered ‘qualified’ for health insurance benefits purposes when a newborn meet at least 1 of the following criteria: